SakanaAI/treequest/README.md

 best_state, best_node_score = tq.top_k(search_tree, algo, k=1)[0]
 ```

 In particular for AB-MCTS-M, each `step` call can be slow.
-If you enconuter slow execution, prefer `ask_batch` over `step`.
+If you encounter slow execution, prefer `ask_batch` over `step`.
-Plese note that using a large `batch_size` can skew the search-tree shape (i.e., the tree may become too wide), so it is best to avoid overly large `batch_size`, see [PROFILING.md](./docs/PROFILING.md) for example trees.
+Please note that using a large `batch_size` can skew the search-tree shape (i.e., the tree may become too wide), so it is best to avoid overly large `batch_size`, see [PROFILING.md](./docs/PROFILING.md) for example trees.
 We recommend `batch_size<=5` as a starting point.

 ## Features